martinthomson/rfced-model/draft-thomson-rfced-model.md

 directors) and individual REP staff.

-In those interactions, those individuals might find problems with processes or might be inclined to make suggestions for improvement.
+In those interactions, those individuals might find problems with processes or might be motivated to make suggestions for improvement.
 The goal of the RFC Series Evolution program is to provide a single venue for discussion of changes to REP requirements, processes, and procedures.